timfayz/SEM/docs/guide.md

 .bg-white {background: #fff;}
 ```
-Ok, looks better.
-Take into account two things: (a) despite of `pdd`, `clr`, and `bg` are *shortcuts* they're considered as a *valid* property names; (b) **each element should be written in one line** to take up less space.
-The shortening rule-set guarantees almost no collisions between shortcuts providing good readability, brevity and intuitiveness.
-We will consider it later, but looking ahead having short and standardized prefixes is important for the several reasons:
+Looks better.
+Keep in mind two things: (a) despite `pdd`, `clr`, and `bg` being *shortcuts*, they are considered *valid* property names; (b) **each element should be written on one line** to take up less space.
+The shortening rule-set guarantees almost no collisions between shortcuts, providing good readability, brevity, and intuitiveness.
+We'll consider this later, but having short and standardized prefixes is important for several reasons:

->
-- we can see what element does by its class name;
+- We can see what an element does by its class name.
-- we can read others HTML code and always grasp the idea how layout looks like;
+- We can read others' HTML code and always grasp the layout's idea.
-- we can use IDE's autocomplete function to list related elements;
+- We can use an IDE's autocomplete function to list related elements.
-- using short names with a lot of elements make resulting HTML code less verbose;
+- Using short names with a lot of elements makes the resulting HTML code less verbose.

 ### Mix
-Someone can ask: what if we have class with more than one property?
-Yes, in real projects we will.
+Someone might ask: what if we have a class with more than one property?
+Yes, in real projects, we will.
 So here is the second concept - **mix**.
-Mix is a **regular class with more than one property and whose name starts with _** (underscore):
+A mix is a **regular class with more than one property and whose name starts with _** (underscore):
 ```CSS
 ._button {
  color: #fff;